holmesal/lumpen-radio/README.md

 2. Install dependencies:

     ```sh
+    pod install
     npm install
     ```

+If you run into problems with the Pod installation please review [CocoaPods Troubleshooting](https://guides.cocoapods.org/using/troubleshooting.html) and pay special attetion to any error messages received during the Pod installation.

-3. Run `npm start` to start the Webpack watcher and the React Packager.
+3. Run `npm start` to start the Webpack watcher and the React Packager in a single shot.

    **Note:** The Webpack watcher builds the `index.ios.js` file expected by React Native.

-4. Open `ReactNativeEs6Reflux.xcodeproj` in XCode and run the project.
+4. Open `LUMPEN.FM.xcworkspace` in XCode and run the project.